usnistgov/mobile-threat-catalogue/_lan-pan-threats/LPN-8.md

     ExploitExample: "Studying Bluetooth Malware Propagation: The BlueBag Project [^30]"
     CVEExample:
     PossibleCountermeasures:
-        - "Disable Bluetooth when not in use"
+        "Disable Bluetooth when not in use":
+            -
-        - "Operate Bluetooth on devices in a secure location away from windows and doors, to which an attacker is unlikely to have physical access"
+        "Operate Bluetooth on devices in a secure location away from windows and doors, to which an attacker is unlikely to have physical access":
+            -
 ---